cognitedata/cognite-sdk-js/guides/authentication.md

 ```

 The first time this will run the user will get a `401`-response from CDF in the first call to `client.assets`.
 This will trigger the SDK to perform authentication of the user using a pop-up window.
-A new pop-up window will show the login screen of the identity provider.
+A new pop-up window will show the sign in screen of the identity provider.
-After a successful login the pop-up window will be redirected back to your app (the same URL as the main browser window) where `sdk.loginPopupHandler`
+After a successful sign in the pop-up window will be redirected back to your app (the same URL as the main browser window) where `sdk.loginPopupHandler`
 will be executed and handle the tokens in the URL and close the window. **Therefore it is important** that `sdk.loginPopupHandler` will run when the pop-up window gets redirected back to your app
 (otherwise the authentication process will fail).